We’re moving, so I’ll be fetching from the archives for the next two or three weeks. Enjoy!

 What if I were that focused in my pursuit of God, my pursuit of making all things in my life meaningful?

-What if I blocked out more of the mindless stories I read and the meaningless discussions I have online in order to pursue God?
-What would that look like?
+What if I, too, blocked out more of the mindless stories I read and meaningless discussions I have online in order to pursue God?
+What would that even look like?

 You will keep in perfect peace him whose mind is steadfast, because he trusts in You. ~ Isaiah 26.3

 I read about a mother and daughter on a trip together through the world.
-During their journey, the mother speaks of a friend who accomplishes a marvelous amount of things during a day:
+The mother speaks of a friend who accomplishes a marvelous amount of things during a day.

 What’s allowed her to realize her dream where so many others fail, including me for many years, is how carefully and sanely she chooses exactly where to spend her time and energy…Kristin’s life illustrates that it takes more than passion and a lot of work to make a dream work–it takes focus.
 What you think about matters, a lot.
 Your thoughts drive your actions.